xransum/blog/_posts/2023-05-20-setting-up-python-virtual-environment.md

 ---
 title: "Setting Up Python Virtual Environment"
-excerpt: "Steps on setting up a Python virtual environment on your server or any other Linux-based machine."
+subtitle: "Steps on setting up a Python virtual environment on your server or any other Linux-based machine."
 categories:
   - Programming
 ---